pupil-labs/pupil-docs/user-docs/pupil-player.md

 The Player window is the main control center for `Pupil Player`.
 It displays the recorded video feed from pupil capture file.

 1. **Graphs** - This area contains performance graphs.
-You can monitor `CPU` and `FPS` and pupil algorithm detection confidence.
-These graphs are the same as in the `World` window.
-1. **Settings GUI Menu** - This is the main GUI for Pupil Player.
-You can use this menu primarily to launch plugins and control global settings.
-1. **Plugin GUIs** - Each Plugin spawns its own GUI window.
-You can control settings of each Plugin in the GUI window.
-For details on all plugins, see documentation on [Pupil Player](#pupil-player) in the user guide.
+By default the graphs `CPU`, `FPS`, and pupil algorithm detection confidence will be displayed.
+You can control graph settings with the `System Graphs` plugin.
 1. **Hot keys** - This area contains clickable buttons for plugins.
+1. **Timeline Events** - Plugins can add temporal events to this expandable panel.
+1. **Timeline** - Control the playback of the video with the play/pause button (or spacebar on your keyboard).
+Drag the playhead (vertical line) to the desired point in time.
-1. **Seek Bar and Trim Marks** - You can drag the playhead (large circle) to scrub through the video or `space` bar to play/pause.
-You can use the arrow keys to advance one frame at a time.
-Drag the small green circles at the end of the seek bar to set trim marks.
-Trim marks directly inform the section of video/data to export.
+  - **Frame Stepping** - You can use the arrow keys on your keyboard or the `<<` `>>` buttons to advance one frame at a time.
+  - **Trimming** - Drag either end of the timeline to set a trim beginning and ending trim marks.
+The trim section marks directly inform the section of video/data to export.
+1. **Menu** - This area contains settings and contextual information for each plugin.
+1. **Sidebar** - This area contains clickable buttons for each plugin.
+System plugins are loaded in the top and user added plugins are added below the horizontal separator.

 ### Starting Pupil Player